tuwien-musicir/DL_MIR_Tutorial/README.md

 (c) 2017 by Thomas Lidy, TU Wien - http://ifs.tuwien.ac.at/~lidy

 This is a set of tutorials showing how to use <b>Deep learning algorithms</b> for music analysis and retrieval problems.
+More specifically, we use Convolutional Neural Networks to classify (categorize) music into genres.

-It uses Python 2.7 as the programming language with the popular [Keras] (https://keras.io/) and [Theano](http://deeplearning.net/software/theano/) Deep Learning libraries underneath.
+It uses Python 2.7 as the programming language with the popular [Keras](https://keras.io/) and [Theano](http://deeplearning.net/software/theano/) Deep Learning libraries underneath.

 # Tutorials